ChristopherJones72521/resume/README.md

 - Created custom software to analyze streaming-server log data to ascertain listener volume for use in sales and marketing

 #### Wunderkind Technologies | President / Co-Founder | Mar/2014 — Dec/2015
-- Met with clients to establish software requirements and convert these requirements into sprints for development team
+- Met with clients to understand their vision and establish product requirements
-- Managed an international team of developers by setting clear development milestones using Agile methodologies
+- Led an international team of developers by setting clear development milestones using Agile methodologies
 - Consulted with clients regarding product development strategies, prototyping, and eventual product launch